ameeralicareer-cpu/bank-account-simulator/README.md

 ## Project Description

-Bank Account Simulator ek simple Python project hai jo basic banking operations ko simulate karta hai.
-Is project mein different types ke bank accounts create kiye ja sakte hain aur un par deposit, withdraw aur account details display karne jaisi operations perform ki ja sakti hain.
+Bank Account Simulator is a simple Python project that simulates basic banking operations.
+In this project, you can create different types of bank accounts and perform operations on them such as deposit, withdraw, and displaying account details.

 ## Functionalities